The Material Truth

 First we are back to single-use production.
 And more importantly they are NOT ACTUALLY COMPOSTABLE.
 There is NO product on the market that breaks down in the required timeframe in any Canadian city's waste facility so they end up in the landfill.
 Now studies are showing you shouldn't even put them in your own compost because of the materials used to keep the container together.

-The dirty truth about plastics is, less than 10% of plastics we put into our recycle bins actually get recycled.
+The dirty truth about plastics is, only 9% of plastics in Canada actually gets recycled.
 We call this "Wish-cycling".
-We hope it goes to a better place, but in truth these single-use containers are going right into the landfill.
+We use single-use items and hope it goes to a better place.
 Even bioplastics, made from renewable resources like palm leaves or bamboo include additives so are no healthier nor compostable which destroys collection.
 They are more of a problem than a solution.
+Our plastic will be repurposed with a private company.

 We are back to the single-use production challenges if you choose to recycle, but if not completely cleaned, it goes into the garbage or can affect recycling facilities ability to sort effectively.
 For safety reasons they have to be double-walled which makes them cost prohibitive.
 Multi-use applications are difficult to seal and clips or silicone edges hide bacteria.